 - promote volunteer participation and citizen involvement in community affairs; and

 - strengthen not-for-profit agencies and institutions by reducing operating costs, increasing public financial support and/or improving internal management.

 We generally do not award discretionary grants for:

 HERE TO HELP

-“We encourage those organizations planning to apply for a discretionary grant to attend our discretionary grants program orientation.
+“Organizations planning to apply for a discretionary grant are encouraged to watch our Discretionary Grants Orientation video.
 There also are a number of endowed funds at The Dayton Foundation that not-for-profit organizations may apply to for grants.
 Click here for more information.”

 – Tania Arseculeratne, senior community engagement officer, (937) 225-9966